maguire-lab/maguire-lab.github.io/_pages/teaching.md

 More details about MicroResearch can be found [here](http://www.microresearch.ca/)

-## Canadian Bioinformatics Workshop: Infectious Disease Genomic Epidemiology
+## CBW: Infectious Disease Genomic Epidemiology
-With increasing adoption of Next Generation Sequencing technologies to infectious disease surveillance and outbreak investigations, genomic epidemiology (combining pathogen genomics data with epidemiological investigations to track the spread of infectious diseases) is poised to change the practices of public health and infection controls and provides unprecedented amount of data for pathogen evolution studies.

-The CBW has developed a 3-day course providing an introduction to genomic epidemiology analysis followed by hands-on practical tutorials demonstrating the use selected analysis tools.
+This is a workshop as part of the Canadian Bioinformatics Workshop series It is a 3-day course that provides an introduction to genomic epidemiology analysis and hands-on practical tutorials demonstrating the use selected analysis tools.
 The tutorials are designed as self-contained units that include example data and detailed instructions for installation of all required bioinformatics tools or access to publicly available web applications.

-Participants will gain practical experience and skills to be able to:
+Participants gain practical experience and skills to be able to:

 - Understand next generation sequencing (NGS) platforms as applied to pathogen genomics and metagenomics sequencing